-$\label{eq:makesure} \mbox{Make sure to configure the SATA controller mode correctly in system BIOS Setup.}$
+Make sure to configure the SATA controller mode correctly in system BIOS Setup.

 Turn on your computer and press <Delete> to enter BIOS Setup during the POST.
 In BIOS Setup, go to Integrated Peripherals.
-To enable RAID, see the table below for configuring different SATA controllers for RAID.
+To enable RAID, set GSATA3 Controller to Enabled and set GSATA3 Ctrl Mode to RAID.